molgenis/molgenis-ops-galaxy/armadillo1/TROUBLESHOOTING.md

 ## All os's

+### Collection could not be installed
+If the following error occurs `collections was NOT installed successfully: Content has no field named 'owner'` you need to upgrade

 ### Running Rserver container results in error code: 127
 You need to stop the rserver service.
 `systemctl stop rserver`